 These hairs are a pretty effective means of protection – they contain a chemical that causes irritation to anything that touches them.
 This, though, doesn’t seem to bother the cuckoo one bit which can eat it as part of its balanced diet.
-Unlike parasitic flies which are just longing to use the caterpillar as an incubator for their eggs, but don’t seem to be able to deal with the hairs.

-However, predators don’t know what they’ve let themselves in for if they eye up the caterpillar when it’s grown up: the caterpillar turns into the garden tiger moth which is a black belt in self-defence with not one, but three ways, to fight back.
+However, predators don’t know what they’ve let themselves in for if they eye up the caterpillar when it’s grown up: the caterpillar turns into the garden tiger moth which has a black belt in self-defence with not one, but three ways, to fight back.

 Round one: a flash of its brightly coloured orange -with-blue-spots hindwings.
 Normally, when sitting on a plant, the wings are folded over the moth’s back so only the black-and-cream upper wings can be seen.
-If a predator gets too close, the moth quickly spreads out its wings to create a sudden splurge of orange.
+If a predator gets too close, the moth quickly spreads out its wings to create a sudden splash of orange.
 In the natural world, red and orange colours signal poison or danger and are a message to keep away.